 Year 10 and 11

-Slough and Eton school offers opportunities to students to develop skills and knowledge in various areas and contexts so that holistic development of students’ personalities is achieved.
+Slough and Eton school offers opportunities for students to develop skills and knowledge in various areas and contexts to achieve a holistic development of our students’.
 Year 10 is the start of the most important stage of secondary education.
 The two GCSE years form the foundation and sets the direction of each student’s life.
 This is where the hard work and ambition for top grades begins and the opportunity to start exploring the possibility of A Levels, University and other training courses begins.

-Punctuality, attendance, high effort and completion of all work set should be a daily goal to achieve the greatest success possible.
+By following our mantra ‘Work hard, Be nice, No excuses’, students will have the best chance of meeting their potential and achieving exam success.
+To achieve the greatest success possible students need to be: on time to school; have minimal absences; high effort in lessons and independent study (homework); and complete all work set by their teachers.
 On top of this, students should attend revision sessions and devise a revision timetable to complete at home.
 The earlier this becomes a routine; the more likely students are to succeed.

-I would like you to encourage your child to get involved in a wide range of extra-curricular activities and responsibilities we have available within school.
+Please encourage your child to get involved in a wide range of extra-curricular activities and responsibilities we have available within school.
 I really do believe that we offer something for everybody at Slough and Eton whether it is sports, drama, music or revision sessions.
-I would like all students to make the most of their secondary school years and get involved.
+Extra-curricular activities can help students with their school work, social skills, mental and physical wellbeing, as well as being great fun.
 Please use the school website as a useful resource to find out what is going on around school and discuss the opportunities available with your son/daughter.

 Year 10 students will also be doing their Work Experience in June.
 This is a fantastic opportunity for students to get an understanding of how the world of work really works.
 Please start having conversations with your child about their future and how their choice of work experience may be affected by this.

-We are very much looking forward to the year ahead and really appreciate the support parents and carers continue to provide about school standards, including attendance, punctuality, behaviour, students’ uniform and appearance.
+We are very much looking forward to the year ahead and really appreciate the support parents and carers continue to provide to uphold our school standards, including attendance, punctuality, behaviour, students’ uniform and appearance.

 We look forward to meeting you this year, but in the meantime if you have anything you wish to discuss please do not hesitate to contact me.